About Me

 About my practice

-I practiced as an internal medicine hospitalist, taking care of hospitalized members at Kaiser Permanente Fontana Medical Center from 2002 until early 2010.
-Since early 2010, I have been practicing at Kaiser Permanente's Riverside and Moreno Valley Medical Centers, where I specialize in hospital-based palliative medicine, a field that includes caring for patients who have serious symptoms such as difficult to control cancer pain, helping patients and their loved ones face difficult decisions from serious, potentially life-limiting illnesses, and working with other members of the health care team to help achieve the best care for our mutual patients.
+I originally practiced as an internal medicine hospitalist, taking care of hospitalized members at the Kaiser Permanente Fontana Medical Center from 2002 until early 2010.
+Since early 2010, I have been practicing at Kaiser Permanente's Riverside and Moreno Valley Medical Centers, where I specialize in hospital-based palliative medicine, a field that includes caring for members who have serious symptoms such as difficult-to-control cancer pain, helping members and their loved ones face difficult decisions from serious, potentially life-limiting illnesses, and working with other members of the health care team to help provide high-quality care.

 How I thrive

-I practice the Kaiser Permanente philosophy of thriving by following these simple guidelines: eating healthy foods (primarily vegetarian with plenty of fruits, vegetables, and small amounts of mixed nuts), drinking plenty of water (avoidance of most fruit juices, sugary sodas, and alcohol), exercising (running or swimming at least one mile a day), and getting plenty of sunshine and fresh air as well as plenty of rest (I aim for six to eight hours of sleep a night).
-I also meditate, spend time with my family and friends, and stay active in my church.
+I practice the Kaiser Permanente philosophy of thriving by following these simple guidelines: eating healthy foods for the majority of my meals with plenty of fruits, vegetables, and small amounts of mixed nuts, drinking plenty of water (avoidance of most fruit juices, sugary sodas, and alcohol), exercising (walking or jogging outside, to also get fresh air, at least one to two miles a day), and getting plenty of early morning and late evening sunshine.
+I also regularly pray and meditate, spend time with my family and friends, and stay active in my faith community.